NextAlone/Nagram/README.md

 Due to the fragmentation of the NekoX and Nekogram communities, and the serious problems with the main developers of NekoX and Nekogram[^1], I decided to make Nullgram to integrate both of their functions to avoid these problems.

 Null used in computer programming for an uninitialized, undefined, empty, or meaningless value.
-In the name of Nullgram, the purpose is to express that there is no such bullshit.
-Nullgram won't push FCM-Notification "nmsl"[^2] or somethings like that to your phone, won't send political spam[^3] or ads[^4] to channels, won't compete maliciously[^5] or publish malicious rumors about competitors
+In the name of Nullgram, the purpose is to express that there is no such bad things.
+Nullgram won't push FCM-Notification "nmsl"[^2] or somethings like that to your phone, won't send ads[^4] to channels, won't compete maliciously[^5] or publish malicious rumors about competitors

 ## How to Contribute